mdpiper/knowledge/docker.md

 I made a demonstration workflow to build and push an image when a repository is tagged;
 see the workflow file [release.yml](https://github.com/mdpiper/hello-docker/blob/main/.github/workflows/release.yml).

+Note that the Docker Login action can be used to log in to other image registries, such as GitHub Container Registry and Quay.io.

 ### Build logs

 I've used a shell method for capturing a build log: